 15. Charles Ridgley administration bond, Maryland Testamentary Proceedings

-16. William Ridgely administration bond, Maryland Testamentery Proceedings
+16. William Ridgley administration bond, Maryland Testamentary Proceedings

 17. Lucy H. Harrison, Christ Church, Queen Caroline Parish, Anne Arundel

 (now Howard) County, Maryland, copied 1892/3, FHL microfilm 0,014,358.

 18. Anne Dorsey will, Maryland wills 38:444-445 [image 36/494].

 19. Lucy H. Harrison, St. Margaret's P. E. Church, Westminster Parish,